 If you often find yourself troubled by the same old negative patterns happening in your life then it is time to see a psychotherapist.
-Psychotherapy helps people increase their understanding of themselves and improve their ability to cope with difficulties and problems in their lives.
+Psychodynamic psychotherapy helps people increase their understanding of themselves and improve their ability to cope with difficulties and problems in their lives.

 People coming for psychotherapy often say things such as: